Greddygrim/DisplayProjects/README.md

 # DisplayProjects
-This is a display of my various projects I have created over a period.
+This is a display of my various projects I have created over a period of time.